Saif Suleiman

-Saif Khalil Ibrahim Suleiman (سيف سليمان; born 22 September 2004) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League side Shabab Al-Ordon and Jordan U-23.
+Saif Khalil Ibrahim Suleiman (سيف سليمان; born 22 September 2004) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League side Shabab Al-Ordon.

 Club career

 Shabab Al-Ordon

 Suleiman was a part of the Shabab Al-Ordon squad for the 2023 Arab Club Champions Cup, participating in a match against FC Nouadhibou.

 International career

 On 16 March 2025, Suleiman was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 23 December 2025, Suleiman was called up to the 2026 AFC U-23 Asian Cup, participating in two of the four matches.